Professor Peter McIntyre AO MBBS (Hons) DTM&H PhD FRACP FAFPHM

 Founding Director of NCIRS (1997–2003)

 Margaret Burgess was the founding director of NCIRS and, on her retirement, held the position of Professor of Paediatrics and Preventive Medicine at the University of Sydney.
 She was a member of the Australian Technical Advisory Group on Immunisation as well as a number of international committees.
-Professor Burgess carried out the first trials of rubella vaccination in Australia and has a long-standing clinical and research interest in vaccine preventable diseases and immunisation.
+Professor Burgess carried out the first trials of rubella vaccination in Australia and had a long-standing clinical and research interest in vaccine preventable diseases and immunisation.

-Last updated January 2024
+Last updated August 2024